dbids-EC440/pthread_dbids/README.md

 program counter of the envBuffer to point to `start_thunk` and change R13 to hold arg and R12 to hold start routine.
 Note that we additionally need to mangle the pointer before changing the program counter, due to a security feature present in the libc wrapper.
 Finally we create a 32,767 byte stack for our thread using the malloc function.
-Then we change the stackPointer such that it points to the top of the stack.
+Then we change the get a pointer such that it points to the top of the stack.
 Then we push the address of `pthread_exit()` to the top of that stack, so that when `start_routine` returns, `pthread_exit` is implicitly called.
 Now the status of the thread is set to `THREAD_READY`, the justCreated bool is set to true and the scheduleHandler() is explictly called.

 ## `void pthread_exit(void* value_ptr)`
 This function when called, will terminate the calling thread.
-First it sets the threads status to `THREAD_DEAD`.
+First it sets the threads status to `THREAD_DEAD` and frees the stack for the thread.
 Then it runs a loop through all of the threads, to check if there are any threads remaining to be executed.
 If there are still threads then the schedule handler is invoked.
 Otherwise the exit function is called to explicitly terminate the program.

 ## `pthread_t pthread_self()`
 This returns the thread id of the calling thread based on the global thread id of the library at the time of its calling.